 What’s in a Zwift Workout

 Choose a workout and you’re ready to ride.
-Check out the data table on the left side of the screen.
-You’ll find a countdown timer for the entire ride, and just below that is a list of every single block, or specific task, of the entire workout.
-From the start of a Zwift workout, you know each and every demand expected of you.
+Check out the sidebar on the left side of the screen.
+You’ll find a countdown timer for the entire ride, and just below that is a list of each block, or specific task, coming up in the workout.

 Stay with it!
 The magic of workouts is that they often demand you pedal at speeds and efforts that you didn’t know you could maintain.
 Every time you complete another piece of the workout, a gold star appears in the completed workout block.